Providing more sustainable and equitable outcomes for the Lafayette community

 Monthly bills include a fixed service charge that remains the same each month, plus a tiered charge that is calculated based on the amount of water used.
 As more water is used, customers may move into a more expensive tier based on that usage.
 Typical customers see higher bill amounts during summer irrigation months.

-Delay and save!
-Waiting until early June to turn on automated irrigation systems will help the City and region conserve millions of gallons of water, save residents money, and won’t compromise the longevity of lawns.
+Go dormant and save!
+Turning off automated irrigation systems by early September will save money on your water bills, help the City and region conserve millions of gallons of water, and won’t compromise the longevity of lawns.